Ombi-app/Ombi/README.md

 ### The difference between Version 3 and 2

 Over the last 7 months, we focused on the main functions on Ombi, a complete rewrite while making it better, faster and more stable.
-We have already done most of the work, but some features will still be missing in this first version.
+We have already done most of the work, but some features are still be missing in this first version.
 We are planning to bring back these features in Version 3 but for now you can find a list below with a comparison of features between v2 and v3.